bohanzhu/test_doc/README.md

 ## Data Preparation
 Get your data for caption generating model in any source following the required pattern.

-Data set need to contain both images files in JPEG format and descriptive annotation files in json format
+Data Set needs to contain both images files in JPEG format and descriptive annotation files in json format
 * JPEG image
 * JSON annotation file containing metadata of caption associated with JPEG image